pythonanywhere/help_pages/articles/SSLOwnDomains.md

 .. type: text
 -->

+We supply an HTTPS certificate for all websites that are subdomains of `pythonanywhere.com` -- so your website at *yourusername*`.pythonanywhere.com` handles HTTPS by default.
+But if you create a website with a custom domain, you need to get a certificate.
+This is because only the owner of a domain can create a certificate for it, to stop people from (say) creating certs for `www.google.com`.

+If you're just getting started, we recommend you use [Let's Encrypt](/pages/LetsEncrypt) -- they're the  easiest way to get a certificate for your domain.
+But their certificates need to be renewed every three months or so, and there are some restrictions on the type of certificate they support, so later on you might need to get a certificate from a commercial provider like GoDaddy.
+This page explains how that works.

-## In brief
+## In brief, if you already understand how certificates work

-We need you to point us to the location of two files, saved into your files area somewhere:
+You need two files, saved into your file storage on PythonAnywhere.
+The exact location doesn't matter.

-  * The **Private Key**, which should be **unencrypted**, ie it should start with `----BEGIN PRIVATE KEY` (or BEGIN RSA PRIVATE KEY)
+  * The **Private Key**, which should be **unencrypted**, ie it should start with `----BEGIN PRIVATE KEY` (or `BEGIN RSA PRIVATE KEY`)
   * The **Combined Certificate**, which consists of your certificate *and* the certificate chain sent to you by your vendor.
 It should have several BEGIN/END CERTICATE blocks.

-## Detailed instructions
+Once you have those sorted, go down to the "Installing the certificate" section further down this page.

+## Detailed instructions, for people who are new to all this

-To enable SSL/HTTPS for your custom domain (that is, not `yourusername.pythonanywhere.com`, which gets it automatically), you'll need to get an SSL certificate.
-We don't sell them ourselves, so the first thing is to identify someone who will provide you with a certificate -- an SSL certificate vendor.
-An excellent choice for free certificates is [Let's Encrypt](/pages/LetsEncrypt), though you do have to renew the certificate every three months.
-Other companies charge for the certificates, but the certificates last longer.
+We (PythonAnywhere) don't sell certificates ourselves, so the first thing is to identify someone who will provide you with a certificate -- an SSL certificate vendor.
 You may find that your domain name registrar provides them ([GoDaddy](//www.godaddy.com/) and Namecheap certainly do), so if you've found their customer service to be good, you might want to use them.

 To get the certificate, you'll need to send them a text file called a "Certificate Signing Request" (CSR), which is basically an encoded representation of a request to a certificate-issuing organisation (a "Certification Authority", or CA -- your certificate vendor may be a CA themselves, or they may resell certificates from a CA) saying "please give me a SSL certificate for the following domain, signed by yourselves, that can only be unlocked using my private key."
 And in order to generate one of those, you'll need to generate a private cryptographic key.

 Here are detailed instructions on how to do that on PythonAnywhere.

   * From a Bash console on PythonAnywhere, generate the private key and CSR using the openssl command, like this (all on one line, replacing yourdomain.com appropriately):
     * `openssl req -new -newkey rsa:2048 -nodes -keyout yourdomain.com.key -out yourdomain.com.csr`